Your source for free career tools and tutorials

 Our Free Resume Creator

 program has spell checking built-in.
-However, I would still check it manually since you can't rely solely on a program when it comes to something as important as your career.
+However, you should still check it manually since you can't rely entirely on a program when it comes to something as important as your career.